Gifts From Nature Soaps

 - Regain the joy I experienced when foraging for chanterelle mushrooms in Scotland

 - Do something that was beneficial for my family and others

 And so the day came.
 I went on a wonderful soap making course, enrolled as a doTERRA wellness advocate, moved out of the flat in London and built a shed in our garden in Hampshire.
-I’ve have never looked back.
+I’ve never looked back.